 - Work in hot or cold areas since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime throughout peak demand.
+- Work evenings, weekends and overtime around peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+A stubborn falsehood about HVAC is that it’s a blue-collar career.
+In truth, you'll need distinct skills, specialized education and ongoing certification.

 It’s a great career choice if you want to: